Isometric actions on Lp-spaces: dependence on the value of p: Introduction

+When $\Gamma < G$ is a lattice, then $G$ and $\Gamma$ are measure equivalent.
+But by definition, they are $L_p$ measure equivalent if and only if $\Gamma$ is $L_p$ integrable.
+Thus for the proof of Theorem \ref{intro lattice stability}, we need the following second ingredient.

+\begin{ThmIntro} Let $G$ be a connected semisimple Lie group and let $\Gamma < G$ be a lattice.
+Then $\Gamma$ is $L_p$ integrable for all $p < p_G$. \end{ThmIntro}

 This paper is organized as follows.
 After some preliminaries in Section \ref{section:preliminaries}, Theorem \ref{thm:main} and its Corollary \ref{cor:isom embedding} are proved in Section \ref{section:p2} for $p=2$ and Section \ref{section:mainthm} in the general case.
-In a last Section \ref{section:formal}, we investigate, for a fixed action of $G$ on a measure space and fixed cocycle with values in $\T$, the dependance on $p$ of the vanishing of the associated $L_p$-cohomology.
+Section \ref{section:formal} contains a discussion on the validity of Corollary \ref{cor:main} when the linear part of the action of $L_p$ is fixed.
+Section \ref{section:harmonic} deals with harmonic cocycles and the proof of Theorem \ref{thm:NCLp}.
+In Section \ref{section:stability}, stability properties of the constants $p_G$ and $p'_G$ are investigated and in particular, Theorem \ref{thm:relation_withLpME} is proved.
+The last section is dedicated to the study of $p_G$ and $p'_G$ for connected semisimple Lie groups.